roaldnefs/clerk/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/roaldnefs/clerk/total.svg)](https://github.com/roaldnefs/clerk/releases)
 [![GitHub](https://img.shields.io/github/license/roaldnefs/clerk.svg)](https://github.com/roaldnefs/clerk/blob/master/LICENSE)

-`clerk` is a command line utility that can create signatures of a Docker image using GPG.
+`clerk` is a command line utility that can create and verify signatures of a Docker image using GPG.

 **Note:** this utility is for testing purposes only, do not use this in production!